Water Conservation: Our Commitment to a Sustainable Future

 In 2004, we launched the non-profit program that uses a P&G-invented technology P&G Purifier of Water packets that can transform 10 liters of dirty and potentially deadly water into clean, drinkable water in only 30 minutes.

-Working with more than 150 public, private and non-profit partners, we have delivered more than 20 billion liters of clean water that has helped transform communities through improved health, access to education and better economic opportunities.
-We’ve set a new goal of providing 25 billion liters by 2025.
+Working with more than 150 public, private and non-profit partners, we have delivered more than 21 billion liters of clean water that has helped transform communities through improved health, access to education and better economic opportunities.
+We’ve set a goal of providing 25 billion liters by 2025.
 To learn more about the CSDW Program, visit our website: https://csdw.org/.

 little southeast asian girl holding 2 P&G branded plastic cups, 1 of tea and 1 of water.